Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 If the clot is pumped out of the heart, it could travel to the brain and cause a stroke or heart attack.

-Without treatment, atrial flutter can also cause a rapid pulse rate for long periods of time.
+Without treatment, atrial flutter can also cause a rapid pulse rate for long periods.

 This means that the ventricles are beating too fast.
-When the ventricles beat too fast for long periods of time, the heart muscle may weaken and become tired.
-This condition is called cardiomyopathy .
+When the ventricles beat too fast for long periods, the heart muscle may weaken and become tired.
+This condition is called cardiomyopathy.
 This can lead to heart failure and long-term disability.

-Without treatment, atrial flutter can also cause another type of arrhythmia called atrial fibrillation.
+Without treatment, atrial flutter can also cause another arrhythmia called atrial fibrillation.
 Atrial fibrillation (AFib) is the most common type of abnormal heart rhythm.

 The following techniques help in the diagnosis of atrial flutter: